 In some cases, a tooth may be badly damaged and rendered hopeless.
-Whether this is the result of tooth decay, injury, or disease, a dental extraction may be necessary to remove it.
+Whether this is the result of tooth decay, injury, or disease, a tooth extraction may be necessary to remove it by dentists.
 This is a relatively common procedure that can be performed with little difficulty or pain.
-To learn more about getting a tooth extracted in McAllen, TX, contact Dr. John Tan today.
+To learn more about getting a tooth extraction in McAllen, TX, contact Dr. John Tan at our emergency dentist office today!

 What is a tooth extraction?